Robinson Cole LLP

 Wystan also has extensive experience litigating and advising insurers on coverage issues.
 His coverage practice is national in scope.
 High-profile coverage cases he has litigated include cases involving flood exclusion and Valued Policy Law issues arising from Hurricane Katrina, Chinese-made drywall, Superstorm Sandy, the cracking foundation litigation in Connecticut, and the COVID-19 pandemic.

-Wystan has been listed as a Second Circuit Litigation Star in Benchmark Appellate (2013) and is listed as a litigation star in Benchmark Litigation (2013-2025).
+Wystan also has been listed as a Second Circuit Litigation Star in Benchmark Appellate (2013) and is listed as a litigation star in Benchmark Litigation (2013-2025).
 He was selected by his peers for inclusion in Hartford, CT – Best Lawyers® for 2023-2025 in the area of Litigation-Insurance.
 Wystan also has been selected to the Connecticut Super Lawyers list from 2015 to 2025, and was selected as a Rising Star in Connecticut Super Lawyers from 2009 to 2014.
 In addition, he was named a JD Supra Readers' Choice Awards Top Author in the Class Action category for 2018, 2023 and 2025.

 Wystan serves as our firm's Professional Development Partner.